 What are Candlestick Patterns In Forex Trading and CFDs?

-Candlestick patterns in forex trading are a form of technical analysis.
+Candlestick patterns are a form of technical analysis.
 These patterns are also known as candlesticks or Japanese candlesticks.
 Candlestick patterns are a way to display the price action in forex trading.
 A candlestick chart can be a good way of spotting trends in forex trading.
 The charts can be used to look for patterns that could potentially predict when to buy or sell a currency pair.

 Learn the pros and cons of trading CFDs first before you even start trading.